Ingan121/FSUntether/README.md

 8. Run `iproxy 1338 1338` and `nc localhost 1338` in separate terminals
 * TestFlight app will crash on launch, but the untether will work fine.
 * Tested on iPhone XS running iOS 15.4.1.
 * The untether part also works when installed as a dev-signed user app.
-(So test it on 16?)
+  * Confirmed working on 15.1, 15.4.1, 16.1.1, and 16.1.2.
+On 14.3, `TestFlightServiceExtension` starts right after the first unlock, so no BFU code excution.
+(But there are [Fugu14](https://github.com/LinusHenze/Fugu14) and [fakesigning Haxx](https://github.com/asdfugil/haxx) that work BFU, you know.)
 ## How does this work
 * `TestFlightServiceExtension` of `TestFlight.app` automatically starts on boot, even before first unlock.
 That's all `¯\_(ツ)_/¯`
 * How did I find this?
 Just ran sysdiagnose BFU and found this was the only process in `/var` that is started before first unlock.